Give a little general information about yourself: how did you become interested in architecture?

 I am from a very small town in New Jersey, but my favorite place in the world is New York City.
 I became interested in architecture when I thought about putting my mark on the NYC skyline.
 The idea that one day, I could walk by a building that I played a part in designing is an incredible concept to me.

 Early on, I became involved with the American Institute of Architecture Students.
 I did so to establish myself here at school because members understand their role in the profession as leaders.
 Something I have learned from three years of involvement with this organization is that architecture does not only concern itself with the future of the profession but also the present day.
 To promote excellence in architecture, AIAS also supports many subprograms like Freedom by Design, CRIT and the Grassroots mentorship.
 These organizations have all empowered me and other members to establish their role in the profession and leave an impact on society.
-As last year's Treasurer and this year's President, I feel as if the overall position as an officer is what I find the most gratifying from this experience.
+As a former Tresurer and President, I feel as if the overall position as an officer is what I find the most gratifying from this experience.

 When you are not in class, studying, or working, what do you like to do for fun?